A Birthday Treasure Hunt is a super easy way to add fun to a kid's birthday party. In fact a treasure hunt is my favorite party game!

 There are lots of different types of clues and you can use a mixture or just go with one clue type.
 The main treasure hunt clue types are:

 Now the fun starts!
-The easiest way to organize the clues is to start backwards from where you want the treasure to be hidden.
+The easiest way to organise the clues is to start backwards from where you want the treasure to be hidden.

 To get started, you will need some treasure, pen, small pieces of paper to write the clues on.
 Plus arm yourself with a little notebook so that you can note down where you have hidden everything and what the clues are.
 Believe me it is easy to forget!